-- To provide students with the development of attitude of mind and problem-solving skills required for efficient use, appreciation and understanding of mathematics. - To provide students with mathematical proficiency necessary to be successful in the study of science, business, economics, engineering, technology, and education. - To provide majors with a quality background in: differential and integral calculus for functions of one and several variables; linear and abstract algebra; probability; and applications of mathematics. - To prepare mathematics majors for successful transition to business, government, industry, teaching, and/or graduate school. - To sustain, promote, and support the learning of mathematics in our service area. - To support and encourage a level of research and scholarly activity commensurate with a high quality mathematics department in a regional university.
-This will include applied research, fundamental research, educational research, and consulting.
+- To promote the development of attitude of mind and problem-solving skills required for efficient use, appreciation and understanding of mathematics. - To provide students with mathematical proficiency necessary to be successful in the study of science, business, economics, engineering, technology, or education. - To provide majors with a quality background in: differential and integral calculus for functions of one and several variables; linear and abstract algebra; probability; and applications of mathematics. - To prepare mathematics majors for a successful transition to business, government, industry, teaching, and/or graduate school. - To sustain, promote, and support the learning of mathematics in our service area.

 - All mathematics majors must complete the mathematics core curriculum: MATH 126, 207, 224, 307, 325, 327, 350 and 421.
-Majors are expected to complete core courses numbered above MATH 325 at CSU-Pueblo. - All majors must complete a physics course numbered 200 or above. - Mathematics majors and minors must complete the mathematics courses in their program with grades of C or better. - MATH 337 is a required elective for all mathematics majors not pursuing secondary education endorsement. - All majors are required to complete an approved two-semester sequence in a laboratory science (CHEM 121/121L and 122/122L, or PHYS 221/221L and 222/222L).
+Majors are expected to complete core courses numbered above MATH 325 at CSU-Pueblo. - All majors must complete a physics course numbered 200 or above. - Mathematics majors and minors must complete the mathematics courses in their program with grades of C or better. - MATH 337 is a required elective for all mathematics majors not pursuing secondary education endorsement. - All majors are required to complete an approved two-semester sequence in a laboratory science (CHEM 121/121L and 122/122L, or PHYS 221/221L and 222/222L). - Mathematics majors must demonstrate proficiency in "an approved" computer language.
+It is strongly recommended that students complete this requirement within the first 60 credit hours.